betaBison/mds-uncertainty/README.md

 Procrustes anlaysis (also mentioned in [1]) is used to align the MDS result with the true point positions.

+### Slider Functions
 The ``Meas.
 Std.`` slider increase the standard deviation of all ranging measurements.
 The ``Meas.
 Bias`` slider increases the measurement bias for all ranging measurements.
 The ``X Position`` slider moves the X position of the fourth purple robot.
 The ``Y Position`` slider moves the Y position of the fourth purple robot.

+### Plot Descriptions
 The bottom right graph shows the distribution of bias/noise added to the ranging measurements.
 The top right plots show the distributions of the final estimated X and Y positions for each robot.
 The left plot shows a top-down view of the estimated X-Y positions of each robot with the 95% confidence interval of the Cramer Rao Lower Bound ellipse plotted as the black ellipse and centered at the true robot's position.

 ## Troubleshooting
-If plotting is very slow when moving sliders, you can decrease the ``k`` variable near the top of ``simulate_mds.py`` ([here](https://github.com/betaBison/mds-uncertainty-private/blob/main/simulate_mds.py#L28)) to decrease the number of samples that are plotted.
+If plotting is too slow when moving sliders, you can decrease the ``k`` variable near the top of ``simulate_mds.py`` ([here](https://github.com/betaBison/mds-uncertainty-private/blob/main/simulate_mds.py#L28)) to decrease the number of samples that are plotted.

 ## References
 [1] Dokmanic, R. Parhizkar, J. Ranieri, and M. Vetterli, “Euclidean